Panasonic G1 vs Sony A77 II

 It is notable that the A77 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G1 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A77 II (unlike the G1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the G1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1 was succeeded by the Panasonic G2, while the A77 II does not have a direct successor.
+Both the G1 and the A77 II have been discontinued, but can regularly be found used on ebay.
+The G1 was replaced by the Panasonic G2, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.